jeremylaratro/secureLLaMA/readme.md

 ## Components
+### System
 The project consists of three major components:
 1. A central host server, using Fedora SilverBlue or SecureBlue
-2. A Docker container running the LLM via Torchrun, with gradio to serve the app through a web UI locally
+2. A Docker container (Ubuntu/CUDA base) running the LLM via Torchrun, with gradio to serve the app through a web UI locally
 3. (Optional) A qemu/virt-manager VM to serve as a web proxy

 ![System Architecture](https://github.com/jeremylaratro/secure_intelligence_masters/blob/master/diagrams/Screenshot_19-Dec_18-29-19_7194.png)
+### Software
 This repository contains the following:
 - LLM Python script to interface with the LLAMA model
 - Dockerfile to deploy the application